Mark Sanford: 2006 election

 His campaign for re-election in 2006 began by Sanford winning the June 13 Republican Primary over Oscar Lovelace, a family physician from Prosperity, with 65% of the vote to Lovelace's 35%.
-His Democratic competitor in the November elections was state senator Tommy Moore, whom Sanford beat by 55%–45%.
+His Democratic competitor in the November elections was state senator Tommy Moore, whom Sanford beat by A landslide margin of 55% to 45%.
 Ultimately, Sanford left his first House stint with a 55% approval rating.

 On Election Day, Sanford was not allowed to vote in his home precinct because he did not have his voter registration card.
 He was obliged to go to a voter registration office to get a new registration card.
 "I hope everybody else out there is as determined to vote as I was today", he said.
 Sanford's driver's license had a Columbia address, but Sanford was trying to vote at his home precinct in Sullivan's Island.
 According to WAGT in Augusta, Georgia (whose service area includes part of South Carolina) Sanford declared that it would be his last campaign.

-Second term
+Second term (2007-2011)

 In dissent with the Republican Party of South Carolina, Sanford opposed the faith-based license plates his state offers, marketed largely to the state's conservative evangelical citizens.
 After the law to passed without his signature, he wrote: "It is my personal view that the largest proclamation of one's faith ought to be in how one lives his life."
 The Base Load Review act which ultimately led to the Nukegate scandal, the largest business failure in South Carolina's, was also passed without Sanford's signature.

 After the passage of the American Recovery and Reinvestment Act of 2009 (known as the stimulus), which Sanford strongly opposed and publicly criticized before and after its passage by Congress and presidential signing, Sanford initially indicated he might not accept all of the funds allotted by the spending law to South Carolina.
 He was criticized by many Democrats and some moderate Republicans, both in his state and outside it, who noted South Carolina's 9.5% unemployment rate (one of the highest in the country) and complained that Sanford was not doing enough to improve economic conditions in his state, which could be alleviated by the stimulus money.
 Arnold Schwarzenegger, the Republican governor of California, suggested that if Sanford or other governors rejected their portion of stimulus funds, he would be happy to take them instead.

 On March 11, 2009, Sanford became the first United States governor to formally reject a portion of the federal stimulus money earmarked by Congress for the state of South Carolina.
 Sanford compromised to accept the federal money on condition that the state legislature provide matching funds to pay down the South Carolina state debt.

 Sanford persuaded state legislator Nikki Haley to run as his successor, and campaigned on her behalf.